An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type

 \section{Abstract}

-\textbf{ ABSTRACT.} \, We consider the massive Dirac equation in the non-extreme Kerr geometry in horizon-penetrating Eddington--Finkelstein-type coordinates and derive a functional analytic integral representation of the propagator using the spectral theorem and the solutions of the ODEs arising in Chandrasekhar's separation of variables.
+\textbf{ ABSTRACT.} \, We consider the massive Dirac equation in the non-extreme Kerr geometry in horizon-penetrating advanced Eddington--Finkelstein-type coordinates and derive a functional analytic integral representation of the associated propagator using the spectral theorem for unbounded self-adjoint operators, Stone's formula, and quantities arising in the analysis of Chandrasekhar's separation of variables.
 This integral representation describes the dynamics of Dirac particles outside and across the event horizon, up to the Cauchy horizon.
-In the derivation, we first write the Dirac equation in Hamiltonian form.
-We then construct a unique self-adjoint extension of the Hamiltonian.
-To this end, as the Dirac Hamiltonian fails to be elliptic at the horizons, we combine results from the theory of symmetric hyperbolic systems with elliptic methods.
-Moreover, since the time evolution is not unitary because the particles may impinge on the singularity, we impose a suitable Dirichlet-type boundary condition inside the Cauchy horizon, having no effect on the outside dynamics.
-Finally, we obtain an explicit expression for the spectral decomposition of the propagator by applying Stone's formula to the spectral measure of the Hamiltonian and expressing the resolvent in terms of the solutions of the separated radial and angular ODE systems.
+In the derivation, we first write the Dirac equation in Hamiltonian form and show the essential self-adjointness of the Hamiltonian.
+For the latter purpose, as the Dirac Hamiltonian fails to be elliptic at the event and the Cauchy horizon, we cannot use standard elliptic methods of proof.
+Instead, we employ a new, general method for mixed initial-boundary value problems that combines results from the theory of symmetric hyperbolic systems with near-boundary elliptic methods.
+In this regard and since the time evolution may not be unitary because of Dirac particles impinging on the ring singularity, we also impose a suitable Dirichlet-type boundary condition on a time-like inner hypersurface placed inside the Cauchy horizon, which has no effect on the dynamics outside the Cauchy horizon.
+We then compute the resolvent of the Dirac Hamiltonian via the projector onto a finite-dimensional, invariant spectral eigenspace of the angular operator and the radial Green's matrix stemming from Chandrasekhar's separation of variables.
+Applying Stone's formula to the spectral measure of the Hamiltonian in the spectral decomposition of the Dirac propagator, that is, by expressing the spectral measure in terms of this resolvent, we obtain an explicit integral representation of the propagator.